 Pecans, chocolate, and caramel make up one of my favorite candies: chocolate turtles.
 I took all of those flavors and turned them into one irresistible cookie.
 And you know what?
 These over-the-top cookies give chocolate turtle candies a run for their money.

 You’ll start with my standard chocolate cookie recipe.
 This chocolate cookie dough is so versatile and used most often for double chocolate chip cookies.
-You can also make s’mores cookies, candy cane kiss cookies, inside out chocolate chip cookies, and salted caramel cookies.
+You can also make s’mores crinkle cookies, inside out chocolate chip cookies, chocolate crinkle cookies, and salted caramel chocolate cookies.

 The cookie dough requires chilling, so make sure you plan ahead.
 You must chill this cookie dough because it is much too sticky to form into balls.
 Plus, chilling the dough will reduce spread.
 You don’t want flat turtle cookies, trust me.